Beginner Recommender Systems: Episode 4

 1Seamless parallelism with Metaflow

 Once you have a functioning process for embedding features and a model that uses them for predictions, we can leverage Metaflow's built-in capabilities for parallelization to take this workflow to the next level.
-With a slight modification of our flow (note the foreach='hypers_sets'
+With a slight modification of our flow (note the foreach='hypers_sets' parameter), we can scale tasks that can be parallelized on as many machines as your cloud budget allows.

 You can follow along with these modifications in the flow code for this episode.
 The flow includes tasks like processing data, or in this case hyperparameter tuning.
 The same logic applies as the flow in the previous episode, but now we tune over many embedding spaces in parallel and pick the best one (on the validation set) to use as our candidate model.
 As before, we then test our candidate model once again on the held-out set, to give us a sense of its generalization abilities.